 Adbhar (अड़भार) is a town in the Janjgir-Champa district of Chhattisgarh.
 With the formation of the Sakti district on 15th August 2021, the town of Adbhar will become a part of this new district after all political formalities are completed.
-The ancient name of the town was Astadvara (अष्टद्वार) meaning “with eight doors”.
-The Bilaspur state gazetteer1 mentions a few old tanks and traces of old forts with moats around.
-There probably existed eight entrances/doorways attached to that mud fort lending the name to the village.
-At present, the village is famous for its Ashtabhuji temple, dedicated to the Dakshina Kali goddess, taken by the locals as the second only to the famous Dakshina Kali of Dakshineswar, Kolkata.
+The ancient name of the town was Astadvara (अष्टद्वार), meaning “with eight doors”.
+The Bilaspur state gazetteer mentions a few old tanks and traces of old forts with moats around.
+There were probably eight entrances/doorways attached to that mud fort, lending the village its name.1 At present, the village is famous for its Ashtabhuji temple, dedicated to the Dakshina Kali goddess, taken by the locals as the second only to the famous Dakshina Kali of Dakshineswar, Kolkata.

 The first modern reference to the village is found in the Bilaspur district gazetteer of 1910.
-It tells the village had an old Devi temple of which only two ornamental doorways had survived.
+It tells that the village had an old Devi temple of which only two ornamental doorways had survived.
 A hut, housing a few images, was built on the site.
 One image of Mahishasuramardini was under worship, and the other sculpture was of a seated Jain figure.
-J F Blakiston, the assistant superintendent of the Eastern Circle of the Archaeological Survey of India (ASI), visited the village in 1914-15.2 He did not improve much from the last published account except mentioning that the remains were eminently worthy of preservation as these were of very early date.
+J F Blakiston, the assistant superintendent of the Eastern Circle of the Archaeological Survey of India (ASI), visited the village in 1914-15.2 He did not improve much on the last published account, except for noting that the remains were eminently worthy of preservation, as they were of very early date.
 He assigns the date of construction not later than the 8th century CE.
 After his recommendations, conservation works were taken up by the ASI Eastern Circle, and these were completed in 1923.3

-Ashtabhuji Temple – The temple has survived only in parts with its stone platform, two doorways, and a detached Nandi-mandapa.
+Ashtabhuji Temple – The temple has survived only in parts, with its stone platform, two doorways, and a detached Nandi-mandapa.
 In its original design, it was composed of a garbha-grha, antarala, mandapa, a mukha-mandapa, and a detached Nandi-mandapa, all constructed on the west-east axis, the temple facing west.
-The Nandi-mandapa has survived in a fair state of preservation with its pillars and lintels, the roof above has not survived.
-This mandapa was approachable from all four sides and had an open but covered pradakshina-path (circum-ambulatory passage).
+The Nandi-mandapa has survived in a fair state of preservation, with its pillars and lintels; the roof above has not survived.
+This mandapa was approachable from all four sides and had an open but covered pradakshina path (circumambulatory passage).
 A monolithic statue of Nandi is installed in the center of the mandapa.
 A statue of Shiva-Nataraja is placed over the pillar of the pradakshina-path near the main entrance.
-The temple garbha-grha had a true stellar plan, on inside as well as outside.
-This stellar plan had eight offset angles, seven angles uniformly distributed over its external surface and the eighth offset angle utilized for the entrance to the garbha-grha.
+The temple garbha-grha had a true stellar plan, both inside and out.
+This stellar plan had eight offset angles: seven uniformly distributed over its external surface, and the eighth for the entrance to the garbha-grha.
 The mandapa was built on a square plan with entrances on its lateral sides.
-It was preceded by a mukha-mandapa with the main opening in the east.
+A mukha-mandapa with the main opening in the east preceded it.

 The doorway of the mandapa is not embellished with sculpture but contains only general decoration of chandra-silas and pillar constituents.
 The antarala doorway is exquisitely carved with various sculptures.
 It is composed of two shakhas (bands).
-The outer shakha is adorned with life-size sculptures of Ganga and Yamuna standing over their respective mounts, makara, and tortoise.
+The outer shakha is adorned with life-size sculptures of Ganga and Yamuna standing over their respective mounts, the makara and the tortoise.
 Above Ganga is a panel housing a gandhrava-couple and the panel above Yamuna has a solitary gana.
-The inner shakhas have Shiva-pratiharas (dvarapalas/door guardians) at the base and above them are placed nagas holding their hands in anjali-mudra.
-The tails of the nagas rise up going all the way up culminating in the center of the lintel where it is held by Garuda.
+The inner shakhas have Shiva-pratiharas (dvarapalas/door guardians) at the base, and above them are placed nagas holding their hands in anjali-mudra.
+The tails of the nagas rise, going all the way up, culminating in the center of the lintel, where Garuda holds it.
 The inner face of the doorway is carved with floral designs and a purna-ghata design at the base.
-The lintel above the doorway has Shiva and Parvati in the center accompanied by flying vidhyadharas on either side.
-At the left terminal is Kartikeya while the right terminal panel is now broken however in the past it has an image of a gandharva-couple.
+The lintel above the doorway features Shiva and Parvati in the center, flanked by flying vidhyadharas.
+At the left terminal is Kartikeya, while the right terminal panel is now broken; however, in the past, it had an image of a gandharva couple.

-There are many fragments and loose sculptures lying around the complex.
+Many fragments and loose sculptures are lying around the complex.
 In one lintel fragment, we find Brahma in the middle with Saraswati on his right and Shiva on his left.
-The image of Shiva is partially survived and this lintel appears to be part of the doorway with the depiction of Shiva in the middle and Brahma and Vishnu at either end.
-The life-size sculpture of the river goddesses reminds us of the Indal Deul at Kharod, however, the sculptural style there is very different.
-Though the temple now is dedicated to a goddess, however, originally the temple was dedicated to Shiva as evident from the shivalinga installed inside the garbha-grha as well as the presence of Siva and Parvati over the lintel of the garbha-grha doorway.
-The temple is a masterpiece among the stellate temple of Chhattisgarh as it introduces many new innovations.
+The image of Shiva is partially preserved, and this lintel appears to be part of the doorway, with Shiva in the middle and Brahma and Vishnu at either end.
+The life-size sculpture of the river goddesses reminds us of the Indal Deul at Kharod; however, the sculptural style there is very different.
+Though the temple is now dedicated to a goddess, it was originally dedicated to Shiva, as evidenced by the shivalinga installed inside the garbha-grha and the presence of Siva and Parvati over the lintel of the garbha-grha doorway.
+The temple is a masterpiece among the stellate temples of Chhattisgarh, introducing many innovations.
 First, it is a true stellate plan, inside and outside, with eight oblique angles.
-Second, it has a square mandapa and a preceding mukha-mandapa, the latter was not found in early temples.
+Second, it has a square mandapa and a preceding mukha-mandapa; the latter was not found in early temples.
 Third, it has detached Nandi-mandapa, also not seen in earlier temples.
-As we do not find any remains of bricks at the site, this temple was wholly built in stone.
-The temple represents the phase when building materials such as brick and stone with brick used in earlier phases of temple building were replaced wholly with stone.
-Krishna Deva4 assigns the temple to 700 CE and this gets support from the copper-plate grant of Nannaraja II found in the village.
-The rule of Nannaraja II may be placed safely to the early 8th century CE.
-However, judging from the advanced interior stellar plan and added structures such as mukha-mandapa and Nandi-mandapa as well as the construction fully in stone, Stadtner5 takes it as a later development posterior to the Andal Deul and Rajiv Lochan temples, thus he assigns it to the 9th-10th century CE.
+As we do not find any brick remains at the site, this temple was entirely built of stone.
+The temple represents the phase in which building materials, such as brick and stone, were wholly replaced with stone.
+Krishna Deva4 assigns the temple to 700 CE, a date supported by the copper-plate grant of Nannaraja II found in the village.
+The rule of Nannaraja II may be dated to the early 8th century CE.
+However, judging from the advanced interior stellar plan and added structures such as the mukha-mandapa and Nandi-mandapa, as well as the construction in full stone, Stadtner takes it to be a later development after the Andal Deul and Rajiv Lochan temples.
+He thus assigns it to the 9th-10th century CE.5

 Inscriptions:

-- Adbhar plates of Nannaraja6 – written in the box-headed Central Indian alphabets, language is Sanskrit – not dated, assigned to 7th CE based upon paleographic studies – This copper-plate grant was found on the 5th of August 1954 when a farmer was digging his fields.
+- Adbhar plates of Nannaraja6 – written in the box-headed Central Indian alphabets, language is Sanskrit – not dated, assigned to 7th CE based upon paleographic studies.
+This copper-plate grant was found on the 5th of August 1954 when a farmer was digging his fields.
 The charter was issued from Sripura.
-The grant was issued by Maha-Nannaraja, the son of Mahasiva Tivaradeva, the latter was said to be the lord of Kosala, Utkala and other regions.
+The grant was issued by Maha-Nannaraja, the son of Mahasiva Tivaradeva, who was said to be the lord of Kosala, Utkala, and other regions.
 Maha-Nannaraja acquired the lordship of the entire Kosala country.
-The grant mentions a donation of a village named Kontinika, situated in the district of Astadvara, by the king to a bhagvata brahmana named Narayanopadhyaya, belonging to the Kaundinya gotra and Vajasaneya-Madhyandina sakha (of Yajurveda).
-The grant ends with a request for all future rulers to maintain and protect the grant and a few imprecatory verses on consequences for those obstructing the enjoyment of the grant.
+The grant mentions a donation by the king of a village named Kontinika, situated in the district of Astadvara, to a bhagvata brahmana named Narayanopadhyaya, belonging to the Kaundinya gotra and the Vajasaneya-Madhyandina sakha (of the Yajurveda).
+The grant ends with a request for all future rulers to maintain and protect it, and a few imprecatory verses on the consequences for those who obstruct its enjoyment.

 - Fragments of inscriptions over the pillars7 – mentions Kesari and Mahasravana